 [PhD thesis submitted December 2006, PhD exam 29 January 2007 passed with minor amendments, accepted 22 February 2007]

-EU FP7 ITALK project on Emergence of Language and Communication in Robots.
+EU FP7 ITALK project on Emergence of Language and Communication in Robots, and subsequent grants.

 - Naeem Assif Mirza (Ontogenetic Robotics)

 Thesis: Grounded Sensorimotor Interaction Histories for Ontogenetic Development in Robots

 First job after PhD: post-doc at the Italian Institute of Technology in Genoa.

 - Johannes F. Knabe (Evolvability of Developmental Genetic Regulatory Networks - DGRNs)

 [PhD defense passed 4 June 2009], Now a post-doc at Vrije Universiteit van Amsterdam.